10 April 2026

 Fake followers.
 Look for suspicious spikes in follower growth, low engagement relative to follower count, or generic follower profiles.
 For a deeper dive on spotting fakes, check out our guide on fake influencers.

-Micro & nano influencers starting at A$51
+Micro & nano influencers starting at A$52

-3000+ Vetted Creators in Australia
+3.000+ Vetted Creators in Australia

 FTC disclosure.
 Non-negotiable.
-Every nano influencer partnership — gifted or paid — requires proper disclosure (#ad, #sponsored, or the platform's built-in paid partnership label).
+Every nano influencer partnership, gifted or paid, requires proper disclosure (#ad, #sponsored, or the platform's built-in paid partnership label).
 This isn't optional, and it's the brand's responsibility to communicate it clearly.

 Nano influencers have 1,000–10,000 followers, while micro influencers have 10,000–100,000.
-Nano creators offer higher engagement rates and lower costs but limited reach.
+Nano influencers offer higher engagement rates and lower costs but limited reach.
 Micro influencers balance strong engagement with broader audience access.
 Most brands get the best results by combining both tiers.

-Nano influencers charge between $10–$100 per Instagram post and $5–$50 per TikTok video.
-Many will work for product gifting alone if the brand and product fit their niche.
-Rates increase with content complexity — a full video production costs more than a single static post.
+Nano influencer rates range from $10–$100 per Instagram post and $5–$50 per TikTok video.
+Many will work for product gifting alone if the brand fits their niche.
+Rates increase with content complexity and exclusivity requirements, so always negotiate usage rights and deliverables upfront to avoid surprise costs later.

 Key Takeaways